-Writer-director John Sayles’ ensemble drama -- the story of six Americans sweating it out in a South American hotel while waiting to adopt babies from a local orphanage -- is an entirely schematic treatise on maternity and conflicting cultures.
-A subject more suited to docu treatment, this numbingly earnest effort will be a laborious delivery for IFC.
+The six lead actresses in “Casa de los Babys” appear convinced that by wearing little or no makeup, they’re playing real women.
+Not in this script they’re not.
+Maverick writer-director John Sayles’ ensemble drama — the story of six Americans sweating it out in a South American hotel while waiting to overcome bureaucratic hurdles and adopt babies from a local orphanage — is an entirely schematic treatise on maternity and conflicting cultures.
+A subject perhaps far more suited to documentary treatment, this numbingly earnest effort will be a laborious delivery for IFC.

 A versatile if uneven filmmaker at his best with focused regional dramas like “City of Hope,” “Matewan” and “Lone Star,” Sayles has been less insightful on foreign soil.
 Like Ken Loach’s forays outside of Scotland and northern England in his unsatisfying Latino-themed films “Carla’s Song” and “Bread and Roses,” Sayles has faltered in similar territory.
 Both here and in the Central American drama “Men With Guns,” the director slips too frequently into didactic mode.

 A woman filmmaker may have been able to draw more complex emotional truths from the issues raised concerning motherhood, family and conception vs. adoption.
 Even the questions that surface regarding First World exploitation of Third World misfortune are explored in fairly obvious fashion.